grpc/grpc.github.io/docs/tutorials/basic/csharp.md

 ```

 All the files for this tutorial are in the directory  `examples/csharp/route_guide`.
-Open the solution `examples/csharp/route_guide/RouteGuide.sln` from Visual Studio (or Monodevelop on Linux).
+Open the solution `examples/csharp/route_guide/RouteGuide.sln` from Visual Studio, Monodevelop or Xamarin Studio.

-On Windows, you should not need to do anything besides opening the solution.
-All the needed dependencies will be restored
-for you automatically by the `Grpc` NuGet package upon building the solution.

-On Linux or Mac OS X, you will first need to install protobuf and gRPC C# native dependencies in order to be
-able to generate the server and client interface code and run the examples.
-Please follow the [How to use instructions](https://github.com/grpc/grpc/tree/{{ site.data.config.grpc_release_branch }}/src/csharp#how-to-use).
+For additional details, inspect the [How to use instructions](https://github.com/grpc/grpc/tree/{{ site.data.config.grpc_release_branch }}/src/csharp#how-to-use).

 ## Defining the service